4.64 from 11 reviews

 Turn a cooling rack upside down on top of the pan.
 Put one hand on the cooling rack and the other under the bundt pan.
 Then, you flip it!
 After that, carefully lift the pan from your cake.

-Why do my eggs need to be at room temperature?
+Why do my ingredients need to be at room temperature?

 How can I tell when my butter is softened?

 The butter is softened when you can make a small indentation in the butter with your finger.
 Butter should keep its shape.
 If it’s too soft and loses shape, place it back in the fridge for 15-20 minutes or so.
+(Ps.
+I wrote a whole post about How to Soften Butter Fast!)

 Can I use a different kind of flour?

 You can use All-Purpose flour if you can’t find cake flour.
-Texture may be less cake-y and not have as much of a delicate, tender crumb.
+Texture may be less cakey and not have as much of a delicate, tender crumb.
 Be sure to use the spoon and level method to avoid using excess flour and creating a dense, dry cake.

 Do you prefer baking in a bundt pan or loaf pan?